atbcb/usab-uswds/_ada-guides/chapter-6-lavs-sinks.md

 #### Can pipes, garbage disposals, or other elements protrude into the knee or toe clearance?

-No.&nsp; Only the dip of the overflow is permitted within the required knee and toe clearance.
+No.&nbsp; Only the dip of the overflow is permitted within the required knee and toe clearance.

 #### Does space beyond the 6&Prime; maximum toe space need to be enclosed?

-No, it does not need to be enclosed.&nsp; Open space beyond the 6" maximum toe space is permitted.
+No, it does not need to be enclosed.&nbsp; Open space beyond the 6" maximum toe space is permitted.

 #### How can garbage disposals be accommodated at sinks?